-So far, the scientific evidence shows it is unlikely that mobile phones could increase the risk of cancer.
+So far, the scientific evidence shows it is unlikely that mobile phones could increase the risk of brain tumours, or any other type of cancer.
 But we do not know enough to completely rule out a risk.

 In 2011, the International Agency for Research on Cancer classified mobile phones for the first time in their 'gold-standard' rating system.
-They rated the devices as 'group 2B' - meaning that they could 'possibly' cause cancer in humans.
-Read more about the new classification on our Science Update Blog.
+They said the devices could 'possibly' cause cancer in humans (group 2B), but there wasn't enough evidence to come to a clear conclusion.
+Read what we said at the time on our Science Update Blog.

 What does the evidence say?

-A Danish study, which looked at over 420,000 people, found no link between mobile phones and any type of cancer including acoustic neuroma, other brain tumours and leukaemia.
-Reports from the Interphone study, which included over 6,000 people with brain cancer from 13 countries, have also found that brain cancer is not more common among mobile phone users.
+And a Danish cohort study based on mobile phone subscriber data, which looked at over 420,000 people, found no link between mobile phones and any type of cancer including acoustic neuroma, other brain tumours and leukaemia.

-Research in this field is still ongoing and Cancer Research UK will continue to look for any new evidence.
+Research in this field is still ongoing and we will continue to look for any new evidence.

 The use of mobile phones has skyrocketed since the 1980s.
-If mobile phones increase the risk of brain cancer, more and more people should now be developing this disease.
+If mobile phones increase the risk of brain tumours, more and more people should now be developing them.

-But studies in the USA, New Zealand, Denmark, Norway, Sweden and Finland have found that the numbers of people with brain cancer have not changed very much.
-And in the UK, the incidence of brain cancer has been constant for years.
-However, brain cancers can take many years to develop, so it is possible that these trends would only start rising after more time.
+But the numbers of new brain tumour cases have not changed very much.
+For example in the UK, the rate of brain tumours has changed very little in the past decades - and the very small increase we have seen is thought to be due to better data collection.
+However, brain tumours can take many years to develop, so it is possible that incidence rates would only start rising after more time.

 Is the radiation from mobile phones dangerous?

 There still aren't any good explanations for how mobile phones could cause cancer.
-The microwave radiation they transmit and receive is very weak.
+The radiofrequency electromagnetic radiation they transmit and receive is very weak.
 This radiation does not have enough energy to damage DNA, and cannot directly cause cancer.

 Masts and base stations

-Mobile phone masts and base stations are unlikely to increase your cancer risk either.
+Mobile phone masts and base stations are unlikely to increase your cancer risk.
+They were included in the 2012 review, mentioned above, which found no convincing evidence that the radiation they gave off could affect your health.
 The exposure you would get from a base station is usually at least a hundred times below international guidelines.
 And it is much less than the exposure you would get from a phone.

-Mobile phones are a recent invention.
-So far, studies have indicated that using these phones for about 10 years is safe.
+Mobile phones are a relatively recent invention.
+So far, studies have indicated that using these phones for about 10 years is unlikely to cause cancer.
 But we cannot be completely sure about their long-term effects.
-There have not been enough studies looking at how mobile phones could affect the health of children.
+And there have not been enough studies looking at how mobile phone use could affect the health of children.

 Research is underway to fill both of these gaps in our knowledge.
-Until we get a conclusive answer, the Government recommends that people take precautions.
+Until we get a conclusive answer, the Government recommends some precautions for people who have concerns.

-It says that if adults want to use a mobile phone, they could choose to minimise their exposure by keeping calls short.
-And children under the age of 16 should only use mobile phones for essential calls, because their head and nervous systems may still be developing.
+For example, adults using mobile phones could minimise their exposure by keeping calls short.
+And children under the age of 16 should only use mobile phones for essential calls.

-You can read the Government recommendations in full at the Department of Health website.
+You can read the Government recommendations in full at the NHS website.